awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-wordpress-upload-application.md

 }
 ```

-To view your AWS account ID, see [Finding Your AWS Account ID](https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html#FindingYourAWSId)\.
+To view your AWS account ID, see [Finding Your AWS account ID](https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html#FindingYourAWSId)\.

 Now is a good time to verify the Amazon S3 bucket will allow download requests from each participating Amazon EC2 instance\.
 You can specify this through an Amazon S3 bucket policy\.
-For example, in the following Amazon S3 bucket policy, using the wildcard character \(\*\) allows any Amazon EC2 instance with an attached IAM instance profile containing the ARN `arn:aws:iam::80398EXAMPLE:role/CodeDeployDemo` to download files from any directory in the Amazon S3 bucket named `codedeploydemobucket`:
+For example, in the following Amazon S3 bucket policy, using the wildcard character \(\*\) allows any Amazon EC2 instance with an attached IAM instance profile containing the ARN `arn:aws:iam::444455556666:role/CodeDeployDemo` to download files from any directory in the Amazon S3 bucket named `codedeploydemobucket`:

 ```
 {